 The estimators proposed in Section \ref{sec_estimation} are of the same structure and differ only in that they each use a different fraction of observations in the sample.
 We expect that they have similar asymptotic properties.
 Therefore, it suffices to show the asymptotics for the estimators in Sections \ref{Section:betahat} and \ref{Section:gammahat}, for the case $T=4$.
 The asymptotic properties of the estimators in Section \ref{SEC:generalobjs} can be derived in a similar way.

-As is standard in the literature, such as \cite*{KimPollard1990}, we start the analysis from introducing modified objective functions for $\hat{\beta}$ and $\hat{\gamma}$.
-As will become clear, the new objective functions are monotone (linear) transformations of (\ref{eq:3.2}) and (\ref{eq:3.5}), respectively.
+As is standard in the literature, such as \cite*{KimPollard1990}, we start the analysis by introducing modified objective functions for $\hat{\beta}$ and $\hat{\gamma}$.
+The new objective functions are monotone (linear) transformations of (\ref{eq:3.2}) and (\ref{eq:3.5}), respectively.
 As a result, working with them does not change the values of $\hat{\beta}$ and $\hat{\gamma}$, but can facilitate the derivation process.

 Because adding terms not related to $b$ will not affect the optimization over $b,$ and $1[a>0]=(sgn(a)+1)/2$ for all $a\in\mathbb{R}$, $\hat{\beta}$ obtained from the following objective function is identical to that from (\ref{eq:3.2}),